-Provides of HttpServletRequest versions security methods such as and isUserInRole() getPrincipal() implemented which are adding a SecurityContextHolderAwareRequestFilter bean to the stack.
+Provides of HttpServletRequest versions security methods such as adding isUserInRole() and getPrincipal() which implemented are a SecurityContextHolderAwareRequestFilter bean to the stack.
 Defaults to true.

 Enables EL-expressions in the access attribute, as described in the chapter on expression-based access-control.